 Whether you’ve been recently diagnosed with a disease such as breast cancer, are going through a divorce or are experiencing depression symptoms, you may be looking for mental health support.
 A local psychiatrist is a medical doctor who has taken specialized training in treating mental disorders.
-Common reasons someone may see a local psychiatrist include bipolar disorder, anxiety, depression, chronic pain, suicidal ideation, anorexia, bulimia, body dysmorphic disorder, autism or schizophrenia.
+Common reasons someone may see a local psychiatrist include bipolar disorder, addiction, anxiety, depression, chronic pain, suicidal ideation, anorexia, bulimia, body dysmorphic disorder, autism or schizophrenia.
 Some patients choose to see a local psychologist, while others prefer to see a local psychiatrist who can prescribe medication in addition to psychotherapy (talk therapy) sessions.
-As a medical doctor, a local psychiatrist also has a solid understanding of the physical symptoms of your condition.
+As a medical doctor, a local psychiatrist also has a solid understanding of the physical symptoms of your condition like addiction.

 There are many different types of local psychiatrists, from those who focus on child and adolescent psychiatry to those who focus on dementia psychiatry.
 If you’d like to learn more about how a local psychiatrist might help you, start a conversation with your local family physician.
 You will likely need a referral from your local family physician or other medical provider before seeing a local psychiatrist.